 6. China has the most wind energy jobs in the world (44%).

-According to renewable energy employment stats, China is the leading producer of jobs in the solar PV industry as well as in the wind technology industry.
+There are many jobs lost to automation, but a good thing is that China is the leading producer of jobs in the solar PV industry as well as in the wind technology industry.
 The country takes a larger share of 44% with around 500,000 jobs.
 Germany comes next with around 140,000 jobs.
 The United States comes third with approximately 110,000 jobs.

 7. The average annual salary of solar panel installers is around $39,000.